How to Save Money on Heat – Today I want to share some simple tips to help you learn how to lower your heating bill this winter.

 One on the inside of the frame and one on the outside of the frame.

-Other great options for insulating your windows is to add a layer of bubble wrap or to use heavier insulated curtains over new well-sealed windows.
+Other great options for insulating your windows is to add a layer of bubble wrap or to use heavier insulated curtains over your newly well-sealed windows.

 Cover Cold Walls